English

 Practice in writing poetry, the short story, the novel, and/or the play.
 May be repeated to a maximum of six credit hours.
 (OC).

-A study of rhetorical theory and its application to various types of expository essays.
-Writing assignments will reflect the types of essays studied.
-May be repeated to a maximum of 6 credit hours.
+A study of rhetorical theory and its application to the writing process.
+Emphasis on how purpose, audience, genre, culture, and context inform the choices writers make.
+May be repeated to a maximum of 8 credit hours.
+(F, W).

 Prerequisite(s): COMP 106 or COMP 270 or COMP 220 or Composition Placement Score with a score of 40 or COMP 280